benjy/circle-cli/README.md

 ## Features

+* Add a license.
+* Fix up tests for testing output once filtering is moved to the circle service or the build.
 * Add new command to [cancel a running build](https://circleci.com/docs/api#cancel-build).
 * Add a filter to the RetryCommand, StatusCommand & CancelCommand to filter by branch.
 * [Trigger a new build](https://circleci.com/docs/api#new-build) given any branch.
+* Release a phar download?
+Use box?

 ## Improvements